 Fram gas and gas condensate field development plan

-The new field development plan for the Fram field will involve the drilling of two new horizontal wells, G3 and G5, using a semi-sub drilling rig in the drill centre east (DCE) area.
+The Fram field development involved the drilling of two new horizontal wells, G3 and G5, using a semi-sub drilling rig in the drill centre east (DCE) area.

-A new Fram manifold located 500m away from the area will connect the two wells.
+A new Fram manifold located 500m away from the area connected the two wells.

-Fishing-friendly structures will protect the wellheads and trees, thus reducing the risk of snagging.
+Fishing-friendly structures protect the wellheads and trees, thus reducing the risk of snagging.

-Hydrocarbons produced from the site will be sent via a new 10in/16in surface-laid pipe-in-pipe production flowline to the existing Starling subsea manifold, which is located approximately 15.2km from the wells.
+Hydrocarbons produced from the site are sent via a new 10in/16in surface-laid pipe-in-pipe production flowline to the existing Starling subsea manifold, which is located approximately 15.2km from the wells.

-The Starling and Fram manifolds will be connected via a controls umbilical trenched at a depth of 0.6m.
+The Starling and Fram manifolds are connected via a control umbilical trenched at a depth of 0.6m.

-The produced hydrocarbons will be transported from the Starling manifold using existing infrastructure to the Shearwater complex located at a distance of 33km for processing.
+The produced hydrocarbons are transported from the Starling manifold using existing infrastructure to the Shearwater complex located at 33km for processing.

-Fluids processed at the Shearwater complex will be exported onshore via the Shearwater Elgin area line and Forties pipeline network.
+Fluids processed at the Shearwater complex are exported onshore via the Shearwater Elgin area line and the Forties pipeline network.

-The master control system of the Shearwater complex will be modified to serve the present and future subsea field developments, while the chemical injection system will be tuned for the addition of a low-dose hydrate inhibition (LDHI) system.
+The master control system of the Shearwater complex was modified to serve the present and future subsea field developments while the chemical injection system was tuned for the addition of a low-dose hydrate inhibition (LDHI) system.

-Shell awarded a $135m contract to Subsea7 in January 2013 for the engineering, procurement, fabrication and installation of a 4.5km, 44in-diameter pipe bundle with manifolds and tie-ins.
+Shell awarded a $135m contract to Subsea7 in January 2013 for the engineering, procurement, fabrication and installation of a 4.5km-long and 44in-diameter pipe bundle with manifolds and tie-ins.